StreetStrider/aux.js/README.md

-array: tools for arrays, arguments, other array-like objects array.cat — concatenate arrays array.uniq — simple, order-safe uniq
+array: tools for arrays, arguments, other array-like objects array.cat — concatenate arrays array.uniq — simple, order-safe uniq array.add, array.remove — {in,ex}clude elements of array as it was set

 inst: instantiating objects for dual constructors inst — create object with constructor prototype